maurosoria/dirsearch/README.md

 Contributors
 ---------------
-Main: @maurosoria and @shelld3v

-Special thanks to these people:

-- @V-Rico
-- @random-robbie
-- @mzfr
-- @DustinTheGreat
-- @jsfan
-- @liamosaur
-- @Anon-Exploiter
-- @tkisason
-- @ricardojba
-- @Sjord
-- @danritter
-- @shahril96
-- @drego85
-- @Bo0oM
-- @exploide
-- @redshark180
-- @zrquan
-- @SUHAR1K
-- @eur0pa
-- @FireFart
-- @telnet22
-- @sysevil
-- @mazen160
-- @k2l8m11n2
-- @vlohacks
-- @jsav0
-- @serhattsnmz
-- @ColdFusionX
-- @gdattacker
-- @chowmean
-- @dodain
-- @TheBinitGhimire
-- @Knowledge-Wisdom-Understanding
+This tool is currently under development by @maurosoria and @shelld3v.
+We received a lot of help from many people around the world to improve this tool.
+Thanks so much to everyone who helped us!!

+See [CONTRIBUTORS.md](https://github.com/maurosoria/dirsearch/blob/master/CONTRIBUTORS.md) for more information about who they are!

 #### Want to join the team?
 Feel free to submit any pull request that you can.
 If you don't know how to code, you can support us by updating the wordlist or the documentation.
-Giving feedback or a new feature suggestion is also a good way to help us improve this tool
+Giving feedback or [a new feature suggestion](https://github.com/maurosoria/dirsearch/issues/new?labels=enhancement&template=feature_request.md) is also a good way to help us improve this tool